rosiecakes/django-docker-dojo/README.md

 This will remove:

-  - *All* stopped containers
-  - *All* networks not used by at least one container
-  - *All* images without at least one container associated to them
+  - *All* stopped containers, *all* networks not used by at least one container, *all* images without at least one container associated to them, and *all* build cache
-  - *All* build cache

-(Be aware that you'll need to rebuild *all* of your local Docker containers, networks and volumes if you choose to do this.)
+(You'll need to rebuild all of your local Docker containers, networks and volumes if you choose to do this.)

 ## Removing things you don't need